26 Fun Things to Do in Edinburgh with Kids (Free Options)

 Edinburgh has a whole host of family-friendly attractions and things to do.
 Parks for play time, beaches to bathe at, castles to explore and a few more modern surprises making it a great city to visit regardless of your age.
 From interesting history to gory horror, outdoor adventures to family-friendly restaurants, this guide details the best things to do in Edinburgh with kids.

-Fun Things to do in Edinburgh with Kids.
+Fun Things to Do in Edinburgh with Kids.

 1. Edinburgh Castle With Kids